Stop Bleeding Fast...Make Your Own Quikclot from Items You Probably Have

 What to Do if You Have a Bleeding Wound:

 If you have Kaolin Clay and Cayenne Pepper on hand, you can mix them and pour them directly on the wound.
 If you only have one or the other, then just use that.
 If you happen to have some Yarrow Powder on hand, mix that in too.
 Then make a bandage to cover the wound with some pressure.
 You can also put the powder/clay on the bandage first, then wrap.

-You can also make a poultice out of the Yarrow if you have the plant handy.
+If you make a poultice out of the Yarrow if you have the plant handy, that will help.
 Just pulverize the leaves and place it tightly on the wound.
 You can place this on top of the pepper/clay mix too, and wrap with a bandage.